 Modalities for Summer 2021

-SU offers courses in four modalities in spring 2020.
+SU offers courses in four modalities in summer 2020.
 Please see below and the attached infographic for an explanation of each modality.

 - Face to Face (F2F) (Section # between 001-410) – On campus, in person, on set days and times.